Health Assessment for Nursing Practice - Elsevier eBook on VitalSource, 5th Edition

 Elsevier eBook on VitalSource

-Today’s nursing students are busier and more pressed for time than ever.
-The 5th edition of Health Assessment for Nursing Practice by Susan Wilson and Jean Giddens is designed to help you make the most of your study time with a user-friendly approach and a complete collection of flexible, efficient learning tools.
-It's everything you need to master the core assessment skills essential for clinical practice!
+In today’s nursing programs, both instructors and students are busier and more pressed for time than ever.
+The 5th edition of Health Assessment for Nursing Practice by Susan Wilson and Jean Giddens is designed to help you make the most of your time with a user-friendly approach and a complete collection of flexible, efficient tools for teaching and learning.
+It's everything you need to help your students master the core assessment skills essential for clinical practice!

 - Straightforward, easy-to-understand coverage gives you the knowledge and confidence you need to perform a complete physical examination.